Richard Hajdu

-Richard Hajdu (born May 10, 1965) is a Canadian retired professional ice hockey right wing.
+Richard Hajdu (born April 10, 1965) is a Canadian former professional ice hockey right wing.
 He was drafted in the second round, 34th overall, by the Buffalo Sabres in the 1983 NHL Entry Draft.

-Hajdu played only five games in the National Hockey League, all with the Sabres, and was scoreless.
+Hajdu played five games in the National Hockey League, all with the Sabres.

 Post playing career

 Born in Duncan, British Columbia, Hajdu currently works as a real estate agent in Duncan, and coaches a minor league hockey team there.